-Known as a “silent killer” because it usually doesn’t cause symptoms until it has done significant damage to the heart.
-Since most people have no visible symptoms, they are unaware that they have high blood pressure.
+Known as a “silent killer,” it usually doesn’t cause symptoms until there’s significant damage done to the heart.
+Without visible symptoms, most people are unaware that they have high blood pressure.

 If you’ve been inactive for a while, talk to your doctor about a safe exercise routine.
-Start out slowly and then gradually pick up the pace and frequency of your workouts.
+Start out slowly, then gradually pick up the pace and frequency of your workouts.

-Following the Dietary Approaches to Stop Hypertension (DASH) diet can lower your blood pressure by as much as 14 mmHg.
+Following the Dietary Approaches to Stop Hypertension (DASH) diet can lower your blood pressure by as much as 11 mm Hg systolic.
 The DASH diet consists of:

 - eating fruits, vegetables, and whole grains

 - eating low-fat dairy products, lean meats, fish, and nuts